2024-05-07

 - In the results, click Install certificates from SD Card and select CA certificate.

-- Click Install anyway to bypass the warning.
+- Click install anyway to bypass the warning.

 - Navigate to /sdcard/Download and click on Burp_cert.der.